novacloudcz/graphql-orm/README.md

 1. open create `model.graphql` and create your custom model schema
 1. each time you change model, run `make generate` or `go run github.com/novacloudcz/graphql-orm` to recreate generated source codes

+_NOTE: graphql-orm requires Go modules for installation.
+If you are running in \$GOPATH, make sure you are running init command with GO111MODULE=on_

 ## Running locally

 For running locally you can use: